invad0r/notable-notes/notes/ping.md

 tags: [linux, network]
 title: ping
 created: '2019-07-30T06:19:49.207Z'
-modified: '2019-08-20T09:47:48.685Z'
+modified: '2019-08-29T07:06:28.096Z'
 ---

 # ping

-`Packet InterNet Groper`

-* know whether a host is reachable from your network and how fast you get a response
+> `Packet InterNet Groper` find out if a host is reachable from your network and how fast you get a response
-* calculates the “Round Trip Time” (or RTT) that it takes a packet to reach a host
+> calculates the "Round Trip Time" `RTT` that it takes a packet to reach a host

-#### install
+## install
-`apt install iputils-ping`
+- `apt install iputils-ping`

-### examples
+## examples
 ```sh
 ping -c 5 192.168.1.5               # Stop after sending count